Want to follow along with this writing? Sign up Today, it's free and easy

 Should I ever become a parent, I'll try to keep this in mind. :)

-almost 2 years ago Mursal said:
+about 2 years ago Mursal said:

 I like your idea.
 The reader can feel what you imagine.

-almost 2 years ago Ava Snow said:
+about 2 years ago Ava Snow said:

 Sorry for getting to our swap so late.
 I agree with Headintheclouds.
 I think you should share this with your parents.
 You would make their day :)